awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-commits.md

 You can quickly view the difference between a commit and its parent to review the commit message, the committer, and exactly what changed\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. On the **Dashboard** page, from the list of repositories, choose the repository where you want to view the difference between a commit and its parent\.
+1. On the **Repositories** page, choose the repository where you want to view the difference between a commit and its parent\.

 1. In the navigation pane, choose **Commits**\.